 \subsection{Explanation of the results}

-So far we have obtained the final to initial cored mass based on numerical simulations for a given parameter space, and proceed now to draw an explanation of these results.
-For this we explore first the simple $g=0$ case and then attempt a generalization.
+So far we have obtained the final-to-initial core mass ratio based on numerical simulations for a given parameter space, and proceed now to draw an explanation of these results.
+For this we explore first the simplest case without self-interaction and later on construct a generalization.